 - 5. At the sixth meeting, on 3 December 2008, H.E.
 Mr. Miras Radovic, Minister for Justice, introduced the national report.
-Montenegro reported that, after gaining independence in the referendum held on 21 May 2006, comprehensive reforms of its legal system were started.
-The reforms were based on the decision of Montenegrin citizens to live in a State with the basic values of freedom, peace, tolerance, respect of human rights and freedoms, multiculturalism, democracy and the rule of law.
-The delegation noted the huge efforts made in creating a Constitution that included human rights and freedoms of international instruments, which Montenegro acceded to as an independent State.
+Montenegro reported that, after gaining independence in the referendum held on 21 May 2006, comprehensive reforms of its legal system were initiated.
+The reforms were based on the decision of Montenegrin citizens to live in a State based on the values of freedom, peace, tolerance, respect of human rights and freedoms, multiculturalism, democracy and the rule of law.
+The delegation pointed out the huge efforts made in creating a Constitution that included human rights and freedoms of international instruments, which Montenegro acceded to as an independent State.
 The Constitution classifies rights and freedoms into personal, political, economic, social and cultural.
-International agreements and generally accepted rules of international law are an integral part of the internal legal order and have supremacy over the national legislation directly applicable. - 6.
-The delegation noted as highly significant the provisions of the Constitution governing special minority rights guaranteeing full protection of national, cultural, linguistic and religious identity to the members of minority peoples.
-The rights to adequate representation in representative bodies and state authorities are set at the same level.
+International agreements and generally accepted rules of international law are an integral part of the internal legal order and have supremacy over the directly applicable national legislation. - 6.
+The delegation noted as highly significant the provisions of the Constitution governing special minority rights, guaranteeing full protection of national, cultural, linguistic and religious identity to the members of minority peoples.
+The rights to adequate representation in representative bodies and State authorities are set at the same level.
 An additional guarantee is that the Constitution prohibits forced assimilation of minority peoples.